jalvarezga/jalvarezga.github.io/_posts/2024-01-08-be-thankful.markdown

 This post is under development.

 <span style="color: red">
 This is a post about my personal opinion regarding depression.
 I'm not an expert in the field, but I just like to talk about it as a means to do a  philosophical sketch of ideas.
-Though they are only personal opinions, some do infact have scientific foundations.</span>
+Though they are only personal opinions, some do in fact have scientific foundations.</span>